PhoenixWhitefire/PhoenixEngine/gh-assets/wiki/scriptenv.md

 #### `Matrix.fromTranslation(Position: vector): Matrix`
 #### `Matrix.fromTranslation(X: number, Y: number, Z: number): Matrix`
-* Creates a Matrix which has been translated to the given coordinates (specified as either a `vector` or the individual X, Y, and Z component)
+* Creates a Matrix which has been translated to the given coordinates (specified as either a `vector` or the individual X, Y, and Z components)

 #### `Matrix.lookAt(Eye: vector, Target: vector): Matrix`
 * Creates a Matrix at position `Eye` oriented such that the `.Forward` vector moves toward `Target`